Shivan118/Deep-Learning-Project/README.md

 Steps for building your first ANN Data Preprocessing Add input layer Random w init Add Hidden Layers Select Optimizer, Loss, and Performance Metrics Compile the model use model.fit to train the model Evaluate the model Adjust optimization parameters or model if needed.

+# The CIFAR-10 dataset
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.

+The dataset is divided into five training batches and one test batch, each with 10000 images.
+The test batch contains exactly 1000 randomly-selected images from each class.
+The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
+Between them, the training batches contain exactly 5000 images from each class.

 # Machine-Learning-Project : https://github.com/Shivan118/Machine-Learning-Project

 # Exploratory Data Analysis : https://github.com/Shivan118/Exploratory-Data-Analysis